 Spend a day getting the exterior of your home in order.
 Eliminate all sources of standing water, as they will attract unwanted pests.
 Cut back trees and bushes so that they are not close to the living quarters.
 Finally, do a scan of your home and seal up any holes or cracks that you see.
-Insects do not need much space to find their way inside, but any gaps that you can fill will help the situation.
+Or Call Gecko Pest Control, as Insects do not need much space to find their way inside, but any gaps that you can fill will help the situation.

 Keep it Clean

 Some of the nicest, most orderly homes have pest problems.
 That said, insects are attracted to food, so if the interior of your home is not clean, you are more likely to have a problem.
 Wipe down your counters each evening before bed.
 Load the dishwasher rather than leaving anything in the sink.
 Sweep the floors at least once per week and more often if you have young children.
 While taking these steps does not guarantee that insects will stay out of your space, they certainly help.

 Get Rid of Trash

 Both your interior and exterior trash receptacles should have tight fitting lids to discourage insects from entering them.
 Take your interior trash out often; depending on how much waste you generate, this will vary according to each family, but it is a good idea to do so before bed as long as the can is full.